MaryVPie/note-taker/README.md

 ## About

 This is an application called Note Taker that can be used to write and save notes.
-This application uses an Express.js back end and saves and retrieves note data from a JSON file.

 ## User Story

 ```